-Paul & Makenzie Benander built their own tiny home over the course of two years and have now been living in it full-time for over three years.
+Paul & Makenzie Benander built their own tiny home over the course of two years and have now been living in it full-time for over five years.
 They built the house while living in New Hampshire and are now living in Wyoming.
 You can follow their journey on Instagram!

 Here is a description of their house that Makenzie wrote: